Greenock: Culture

 The Beacon Arts Centre, with first floor Gallery Suite and ground floor café & bar looking out over the Custom House Quay waterfront and the Clyde.

 Greenock is home to the world's first Burns Club, The Mother Club, which was founded in 1801 by merchants born in Ayrshire, some of whom had personally known Robert Burns.
 They held the world's first Burns Supper on what they believed was his birthday on 29 January 1802, but the following year; discovered from the Ayr parish records that the correct date was actually 25 January 1759.

 The Victorian landscape artist John Atkinson Grimshaw depicted a somewhat idealised Greenock in several of his paintings.

 The Watt Institution (McLean Museum) is the largest museum in the Inverclyde area.
 Among the museums collection are exhibitions on James Watt, fine arts, exhibits about the history of shipbuilding on the Clyde, and a collection of Ancient Egyptian artefacts.

 The Beacon Arts Centre opened in 2013 in a new building at Greenock's Custom House Quay.
 It provides a 500-seat theatre that hosts a regular programme of plays, concerts, musical events, comedians and other events and a Studio Theatre, as well as a multifunction Gallery Suite providing rehearsal and meeting rooms which combine for event or performance space, with views over the Clyde.
-On the ground floor a café & bar also haas wide views.
+On the ground floor a café & bar also has wide views.
 The Beacon is owned by the Greenock Arts Guild, and replaced the former Arts Guild Theatre.

 Along the Custom House Quay is The Wyllieum, a museum commemorating George Wyllie, a Scottish artist who in his later life resided in Inverclyde.
 The museum opened in April 2024.

 Greenock hosted the National Mòd in 1904 and 1925.